Also known as: Luigi Mansion (JP)

 - E. Gadd's Lab has a minimap, normally visible from the Game Boy Horror in the same manner as the one for the mansion.
 The only two places you can view it from are the Training Room and the Gallery, since you don't have control of Luigi in the other parts of E. Gadd's Lab.

-- If Luigi lands on E. Gadd's head, he will act as if he is in a cold environment.
+- If Luigi lands on E. Gadd's head he will act as if he's in a cold evironment, triggering his cold animation.

 Always able to move (PAL):